What are mental models?

 So, are you going to be a great thinker or just follow computer generated directions?

-Who the hell even uses mental models?
+Who even uses mental models?

 The history of science and knowledge is full of discoveries based on exploiting the power of mental models.